gerardnico/git-x/CONTRIBUTING.md

 All contrib/devops artifacts are in the [contrib directory](contrib)

+### Calling the dev script from another directory

+The scripts are installed via brew and are used in our day-to-day work.
+If you want to call the last version that you develop locally, you need to:

+* set the `BASHLIB_PATH` in your bashrc
+* and to call the script directly.

+If you are not on the project directory, they are not available in the `PATH`, the brew scripts are

 ### Hosting Backup Dev Note

 The `devnotes` of the [git-hosting-backup command](docs/commands/git-hosting-backup.md) are written in